 - nagging doubts about having locked the windows or the doors to the home, car, or garage

 - excessive concerns about having turned off the stove, hair dryer, coffee pot, or other household appliances

 - overwhelming urges to arrange items in a particular order so that they are “just right”

 - fears of accidentally or purposefully committing an act which one considers to be violent of harmful (sometimes called “Harm OCD“)

-- repeated thoughts of acting in a manner that one considers sexually inappropriate or incongruent with their true sexuality
+- repeated thoughts of acting in a manner that one considers sexually inappropriate

 As with obsessions, the compulsions seen in OCD vary from person to person.
 Some examples of common OCD compulsions are: